catalystneuro/neuroconv/docs/user_guide/nwbconverter.rst

     example_nwb_converter = ExampleNWBConverter(source_data)

-This creates an ``NWBConverter`` object that can aggregate and distribute across the data interfaces.
+This creates an :py:class:`.NWBConverter` object that can aggregate and distribute across the data interfaces.
 To fetch metadata across all of the interfaces and merge them together, call::